tssan/cftutorials/content/Tutorials/static-page-generator.md

 * Terminal basic knowladge

+# What will you learn from this tutorial

+After this tutorial you will be able to create and install blog website on you hosting account.
+This is easy and fast way to create web content with minimum technical skills.

 # Step 1: Python environment setup

+Let's create root folder for our project.

+`mkdir myblog`

+`cd myblog`

+Now we need virtuale environment.
+I'm using `virtualenv` for this:

+`virtualenv -p python3 .venv`

+> if `virtualenv` command is not found then you must install it by: `sudo apt install python3-pip` and then `sudo pip3 install virtualenv`

+That's it!
+All preparation is completed.
+Now we can install Pelican and start using it to create blog!

 # Step 2: Installing Pelican

+To actually use virtual environemt created in previous step you must activate it by this command:

+`. .venv/bin/activate`

+After that you should see some kind off indicator that virtualenv is active in your shell prompt (may be different for different shells)

+Inside activated venv let's install Pelican:

+`pip install "pelican[markdown]"`

+You can check if Pelican was installed:

+`pelican --version`

 # Step 3: Using Pelican's quickstart

+Pelican is ready to use.
+It has build-in quickstart command to speed up setup process.
+Let's use it, run:

+`pelican-quickstart`

+There will be few steps that are a basic configuration for your blog.
+Remember that all of settings below can be changed later on in `pelicanconf.py` file.
+Let's discuss them step by step:

+* `> Where do you want to create your new web site? [.]` - It is a relative path to the content folder.
+I recommend leave it as default.
+Just hit ENTER.

+* `> What will be the title of this web site?` - Set title for your Blog

+* `> Who will be the author of this web site?` - Can be a full name or nickname

+* `> What will be the default language of this web site? [en]` - Set correct language.
+ENTER to leave default `en`

+* `> Do you want to specify a URL prefix? e.g., https://example.com   (Y/n)` - If you don't know the http address for your blog yet then skip this setting

+* `> What is your URL prefix? (see above example; no trailing slash)` - shows only if (Y) was aswered in previous question, put your blog http address eg.: https://example.com

+* `> Do you want to enable article pagination?
+(Y/n)`

+* `> How many articles per page do you want?
+[10]`

+* `> What is your time zone?
+[Europe/Paris]`

+* `> Do you want to generate a tasks.py/Makefile to automate generation and  publishing?
+(Y/n)`

+* `> Do you want to upload your website using FTP? (y/N)` - skip ENTER

+* `> Do you want to upload your website using SSH? (y/N)` - skip ENTER

+* `> Do you want to upload your website using Dropbox? (y/N)` - skip ENTER

+* `> Do you want to upload your website using S3? (y/N)` - y

+* `> What is the name of your S3 bucket? [my_s3_bucket]` - set name of S3 bucket for your blog (can be created later)

+* `> Do you want to upload your website using Rackspace Cloud Files? (y/N)` - skip ENTER

+* `> Do you want to upload your website using GitHub Pages? (y/N)` - y

+* `> Is this your personal page (username.github.io)? (y/N)` - skip ENTER

 # Step 4: CLI - how to use Pelican's commands